-In the space of seven years, MaryJo McCloskey, the 2009-10 NCAA Division III West Region Coach of the Year and four-time Northwest Conference Coach of the Year, has turned a non-existent George Fox University program into one of the most dominant in the country with 6 straight top-10 finishes nationally and 6 straight northwest conference titles.
+In the space of nine years, MaryJo McCloskey, the 2009-10 NCAA Division III West Region Coach of the Year and four-time Northwest Conference Coach of the Year, has turned a non-existent George Fox University program into one of the most dominant in the country with 6 straight top-10 finishes nationally and 6 straight Northwest Conference titles.